recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 :py:meth:`bamboo.analysisutils.configureJets`).
 The jet collection as stored on the input file, finally, can be retrieved as ``t._Jet.orig``.

+.. important:: Sorting the jets
+   No sorting is done as part of the above procedure, so if relevant this should be added by the user (e.g. using
+   ``jets = op.sort(t.Jet, lambda j : -j.pt)`` for sorting by decreasing
+   transverse momentum).
+   In a previous version of the code this was included, but since some selection is usually applied on the jets anyway, it is simpler (and more efficient) to perform the sorting then.

 .. note:: Isn't it slow to calculate jet corrections on the fly?
    It does take a bit of time, but the calculation is done in one C++ module,